venkatalolla/demo-java/README.md

-# Demo Java Web App
+# Demo Java Web Application

 Simple java project demo that builds a war file and builds a deployable Docker image using `.gitlab-ci.yaml` file.